lmores/tsplib-java/README.md

 # TSPLIB Java package

-This library provides utilities to read files in [TSPLIB](http://comopt.ifi.uni-heidelberg.de/software/TSPLIB95) format.
+This library allows to read files in [TSPLIB](http://comopt.ifi.uni-heidelberg.de/software/TSPLIB95) format.
-As of version `0.0.1` only `.tsp` files are supported.
+All types of problems in TSPLIB format are supported, except those with extension `.problems`.

-This package includes a copy of the Travelling Salesman Problem (TSP) instances contained in the official TSPLIB archive.
+This package includes a copy of each file contained in the official TSPLIB archive.

-Javadoc is available at [TODO](https://lmores.github.io/doc/tsplib).
+The documentation is available [here]( https://javadoc.io/doc/io.github.lmores.tsplib/tsplib).

 ## How to